Collective Monte Carlo updates through tensor network renormalization: Introduction

-\begin{enumerate}[label=(\roman*)] \item It is \emph{universal}, in the sense that it is identical for all instances of a given model.
-This is in contrast to other Monte Carlo algorithms that exploit the idea of an intelligent prior choice, but rely on a deep insight about the target distribution, and thus have limited applicability beyond the model for which they are specifically tailored.
+\begin{enumerate}[label=(\roman*)] \item It is \emph{universal}.
+That is, it works identically for all instances of a given model.
+This is in contrast to other Monte Carlo algorithms where a powerful prior choice can only be built by relying on a deep insight about the target distribution, and thus has limited applicability beyond the model for which it has specifically been tailored.
 That is for instance the case of Wolff's algorithm, which performs extremely well for ferromagnetic Ising models, but rather poorly for antiferromagnets or frustrated instances.
 In turn, we will show that our method fares consistently well for a variety of models that are all very different from one another. \item The scheme produces collective updates.
-That is, the state of each of degree freedom of the considered system is susceptible to change at each Monte Carlo step.
+That is, the state of each degree freedom of the considered system is susceptible to change at each Monte Carlo step.
 We have found that the computational effort scales mildly with increasing acceptance rates in a broad variety of instances.
 Presumably as a consequence, we have found that the number of Monte Carlo steps necessary to reach convergence is between $ \sim 10^1$ and $\sim 10^3$ shorter than those of other well-established Monte Carlo algorithms for several instances of two and three dimensional models of the Ising type. \item As compared to algorithms that purely rely on a tensor network renormalisation of the partition function, the shift to sampling results in the substitution of systematic errors with statistical errors, since our TNMH scheme satisfies the classical sufficient conditions for convergence (see next section).
-Thus, modest tensor network contraction schemes, too inaccurate for a direct evaluation of the energy, can be successfully used in our method, as they still enable collective updates with sufficiently high acceptance rates. \item Another advantage of considering sampling instead of partition function evaluation is enhanced versatility.
+Thus, modest tensor network contraction schemes, too inaccurate for a direct evaluation of { a chosen observable}, can be successfully used in our method, as they still enable collective updates with sufficiently high acceptance rates. \item The scheme is versatile.
 As we shall see, a Markov chain designed for Ising models on a square lattice with open boundary conditions is useful as such to study other systems, such as the $\lambda \phi^4$ model or gases of hard spheres, other interaction graphs such as triangular lattices, and arbitrary boundary conditions. \end{enumerate}